Beeliar Drive: History

 "Beeliar" is a Noongar word that translates to "river" or "water running through". with the word lending its name to a number of features in southwestern Perth.

 Prior to the 1990s the main east-west road connection in the area was Yangebup Road.
 Due to ongoing development in south-western Perth which the planned Kwinana Freeway extension was expected to exacerbate in conjunction with concerns the development would have on the ecologically sensitive Beeliar Wetlands the decision was made to realign the existing Yangebup Road corridor away from its existing location on the southern bank of Yangebup Lake to the south along the lake's watershed with neighbouring Kogolup Lake.
 Construction of the new two-lane alignment occurred in 1991 and was timed to finish in line with the freeway extension, upon which it was renamed Beeliar Drive.
 Originally running from the freeway as far as Lorimer Road (now Spearwood Avenue), both the Kwinana Freeway and Beeliar Drive projects meant the original main road between Fremantle and Armadale, Forrest Road, was severed.
 The section west of the freeway was renamed North Lake Road and realigned to terminate at Beeliar Drive.
-The section east of the freeway, now renamed Armadale Road, was realigned to be an eastern continuation of Beeliar Drive, initially as a at-grade intersection with the Kwinana Freeway before being converted to a diamond interchange around the turn of the millennium.
+The section east of the freeway, now renamed Armadale Road, was realigned to be an eastern continuation of Beeliar Drive, initially as an at-grade intersection with the Kwinana Freeway before being converted to a diamond interchange around the turn of the millennium.

 A two-lane extension from Spearwood Avenue to Watson Road (in the vicinity of the existing Yangebup Road corridor) commenced in 2001 and included a grade-separated railway underpass to replace two separate at-level crossings on Yangebup Road.
 In 2009, Beeliar Drive was extended to Stock Road, severing Yangebup Road's connection to the highway.
 Yangebup Road is now a series of local streets, with the section immediately south of the lake now a pathway.

 Staged duplication of Beeliar Drive commenced in the early 2000s, with the section from Kwinana Freeway to Spearwood Avenue completed by 2006.
 Prior to the early 2010s, Beeliar Drive was a single carriageway from Hammond Road to Dunraven Drive, near Spearwood Avenue.
 When Spearwood Avenue was fully extended and completed, Beeliar Drive too was upgraded to a dual carriageway.
 Beeliar Drive was also a single carriageway from Spearwood Avenue to Stock Road prior to 2016.
 Four-laning was extended to just east of the Stock Road intersection in 2016-17 with the intersection itself upgraded in 2021.
 Due to ongoing development of Cockburn Central and Success the section of Beeliar Drive between Kwinana Freeway and Wentworth Parade was upgraded to six lanes in 2014 with significant changes made to the old North Lake Road intersection, now renamed Midgegooroo Avenue.